 1. Promotion of Upcoming Models:

 Many car manufacturers allow their upcoming models to be featured in movies as a marketing tactic.
-This increases awareness and makes potential customers interested in seeing the car.
+This increases awareness and makes potential customers interested in seeing the car and eventually buying it.
+In fact, UK cinema-goers are 26% more likely than average adults to intend to buy a car within the next 3 years, showing cinema exposure’s strong influence on automotive purchasing decisions.

 For example, the futuristic car designs in Back to the Future films drummed up hype for Toyota when they later released similar-looking concept cars.